termuxinator/pocketpt-webgpu/README.md

     - Simply open the HTML file in your browser, and wait for the rendered image to appear.
 There is no need for a local HTTP server to circumvent CORS, since CSS, Javascript and WGSL/GLSL shaders are all embedded into the respective HTML files.

 * Adjust:
-    - rendering resolution - search for "webgpu-canvas" and adjust its (max-)width/height attributes
+    - rendering resolution - search for "webgpu-canvas" and adjust its (max-)width/height attributes (default: 512x512)
-    - samplesPerPixel - determines how many rays are traced per pixel (the more samples per pixel, the less noisy the result)
+    - samplesPerPixel - determines how many rays are traced per pixel; the more samples per pixel, the less noisy the result (default: 100)
-    - maxDepth - determines the maximum number of "bounces" per ray (default: 24)
+    - maxDepth - determines the maximum number of "bounces" per ray (default: 12)

 ## Implementation Notes